 Here is more on each of these considerations before narrowing down your choice and picking up a pair of baby sunglasses:

 We know that when it comes to children, plastic products last but a few seconds before they end up broken, snapped, or torn – and the same goes for rigidly constructed sunglasses.
 If you don’t want the new baby aviator sunglasses just bought, and that your baby looks so adorable in, to be broken under two wears, we suggest you buy a pair that is flexible.

 Sunglasses made from silicone or TPE are capable of withstanding rough handling without breaking even when thrown around or bent with little hands.

 Choosing a durable material becomes even more of a non-negotiable as your tot gets older and becomes more active and strong!
-That’s why it’s better to invest in a strong pair of sunglasses right at the outset rather than having to replace them every few months.
+That’s why it’s better to invest in a strong pair of sunglasses right at the outset so you can toss them in your diaper bag backpack and not have to worry about replacing them every few months.

 If you’re outdoors with your little one, you need to make sure that their eyes are protected from the blazing sunlight; more specifically, from the harmful ultraviolet rays of the sun.